fjaschmoneit/multiphase-test-bench/docs/source/usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The simulation instance needs both, a geometry object, and a mesh object.
+The geometry holds information on the dimension, the boundary names and possible regions.
+The mesh is contains information about the discretization and fundamental mesh operations.

 For example, to generate a rectangular 2D geometry with default boundary names, and to create a mesh mesh from the geometry, simply write: